megbeckim/PhotosWebSite/README.md

 *Backlog*

+* stop video when moving off that photo
+* fix that after clicking on the arrow icons, escape doesn't work
 * download diff quality images based on screen size (mobile vs. desktop) or bandwidth (do a probe?)
 * make thumbnail images better quality (what's wrong with them again???)
 * update document title when navigating